 The 10% rule was discussed in an article in The New York Times.
 The Times reported on a scientific test to determine if 10% increases did decrease injuries.
 The runners were novice runners.
 Half of them followed an 11-week training program that specified 10% increases, and half of them followed an 8-week program with a more rigorous schedule having larger increases.
 The runners in both groups ran three times per week, and they reached their goal of doing approximately 90 minutes per run.
 Did the runners making 10% increases have fewer injuries?
 Nope!
 Those runners took three weeks longer to reach their goal, and they had as many injuries as the runners in the other group.

-It seems we need to replace the 10% rule with more realistic suggestions.
+It seems we need to replace the 10% rule with more realistic suggestions, keeping in mind that we need rest between our runs.

 - Listen to your body to learn how much increase in stress your body can handle.